isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

 Postconditions can be stated in many ways, including comments, `if`-statements, and `assert()`.
-This can make them hard to distinguish from ordinary code, hard to update, hard to manipulate by tools, and may have the wrong semantics.
+This can make them hard to distinguish from ordinary code, hard to update, hard to manipulate by tools, and might have the wrong semantics.

 **Alternative**: Postconditions of the form "this resource must be released" are best expressed by [RAII](#Rr-raii).